gvelim/CSX0003RUST/csx3/src/merge_in_place.md

 +----+----+----+----+----+----+  i.e. &2 = pointer/reference to left array[0]
  p/c             j
 ```
-While the VirtualSlice will ensure we can operate transparently over the array fragments, hence retain index consistency, we still need to tackle eliminating the costly rotations.
+The VirtualSlice enables transparent operation over the array fragments, hence enable us to retain index consistency, we still need to tackle eliminating the costly rotations.
+For more detail go to the [internals and sequential access section](merge_sequencial_access.md)

 ## Index Reflector - from absolute to derived indexing
 We know that `[c]` and `[p]` indexes are getting mixed up, as right swaps tend to move `[c]` non-sequentially causing left merge to go **_out-of-order_**.